jasperdegens/strata-frontend-exercise/README.md

    > `npm install`
 3. Run local development server with `yarn dev`, it will be available on `localhost:3000`
 4. Complete `pages/leaderboard/index.tsx` and `pages/user/[username].tsx` pages.
-5. Create pull request (and deploy to Vercel if you'd like)
+5. Deploy to vercel.
-6. Notify strata team!
+6. Send the strata team a link to the deployment and the forked repo so we can take a look!
+You can email us at `jobs@strata.gallery`

 Feel free to contract us with any questions you have at `jobs@strata.gallery`